Jelmerro/Vieb/FAQ.md

 #### Why doesn't DRM work (such as Spotify or Netflix)?

-Google owns Widevine, the one and only DRM solution for Chromium-based browsers.
+Google own Widevine, the one and only DRM solution for Chromium-based browsers.
 They are in control of approving and verifying the inclusion of Widevine into a (software) project.
 The process is [far from straightforward](https://github.com/electron/electron/issues/12427) and [is blocked for open-source software](https://blog.samuelmaddock.com/posts/google-widevine-blocked-my-browser/).
 It's even explained on the [official Wikipedia page of Widevine](https://en.wikipedia.org/wiki/Widevine).